 If you choose the first option, Shopify will sync your Amazon inventory details.
 Again, you have three options before you.

 In the last two scenarios, Shopify sets your inventory to a predefined number as Amazon doesn’t support products that show an unlimited quantity.
 So Shopify sets your inventory number to 100.
 When the products are sold, the number reduces.
 Eventually, it is set to 100 on your Amazon seller central account.

-If you choose to use the Shopify payment method, you need to fill a few details which contain the payment method and enter your bank details to receive payments for the products sold.
+If you choose to use the Shopify payment method, you need to fill in a few details which contain the payment method and enter your bank details to receive payments for the products sold.
 Ensure you’re well aware of the payment terms and conditions before you commit to this method.

-Once the orders are placed, they get sync with your Shopify account and you can check the details on the orders page.
+Once the orders are placed, they get synced with your Shopify account, and you can check the details on the orders page.
 Shopify syncs the orders from Amazon even if the products are not listed on the Shopify platform.
 You can find the orders placed from the Amazon store are marked as Amazon.
 If you choose to fulfill your order using Shopify, the details are updated automatically otherwise the order details are not updated on the platform.

 Amazon is a dominant marketplace in the e-commerce world with vast traffic.
 The opportunities are myriad.
-With Amazon Shopify integration, you can take-off your brand easily and successfully.
+With Amazon Shopify integration, you can take off your brand easily and successfully.
 As a seller, you can reap more profits if you feature your brand store and sell on Amazon simultaneously.
 As the two e-commerce platforms started to work together, there would be more updates and developments for the sellers in the future.
-Though it may not be an ideal one for all kinds of businesses, multi-channel selling is a great way to increase your brand visibility and drive more sales.
+Though it may not be an ideal one for all kinds of businesses, multichannel selling is a great way to increase your brand visibility and drive more sales.
 Therefore, with thorough research, you need to choose the right strategy that fits your business well.